nicole-kutswa/nicole-kutswa/README.md

 # NICOLE KUTSWA
 ### DATA ANALYST | DATA SCIENTIST |

 Welcome to my GitHub profile!
-I'm Nicole Kutswa, a Data Science enthusiast with a passion for leveraging data to drive insights and solve complex problems.
+I'm Nicole Kutswa, a Data Science and Data Engineering enthusiast with a passion for leveraging data to drive insights and solve complex problems.
 I am constantly expanding my skills and knowledge in the field of data science, and I am excited to share my journey with you through my project portfolio.

 ![](http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=nicole-kutswa&theme=aura_dark)